mjf1406/report-card-helper/README.md

 - PDF: student numbers are now formatted correctly
 - PDF: teacher's name is added to correctly
 - PDF: extra line breaks are now trimmed in subject achievement comments

-### p0

-- backend: moved pdf generation to the server
-- UX: alert the user if there are no comments in the db
-- UI: somehow show that a student has all fields complete in their card on the `/classes/[classId]` page
-- UI: redesigned `/report`

 ## Change Log